 These reactions are caused by antibodies such as IgG and IgM.

 Most food sensitivity tests measure IgG levels.
 However, having IgG markers for a particular food can also be a sign of tolerance by your immune system, so IgG tests really aren’t that helpful.
 If you see an ad for a food sensitivity test, it is probably an IgG-based test.

-Remember if IgG signals white blood cells to release chemicals like cytokines, and prostaglandins then you will have symptoms.
+Remember, if IgG signals white blood cells to release chemicals like cytokines and prostaglandins, you will have symptoms.
 IgG itself does not cause symptoms.

 This is a main shortcoming of most food sensitivity tests that use antibodies like IgG!

 Sometimes T cells just decide to attack certain food components without any signal from the antibodies.
 This is called a direct cell-mediated reaction.